-In scenarios such as network risk control and business operations, it is crucial to distinguish between IP addresses used by individuals at home (residential IPs) and those used by data centers/cloud servers (data center IPs).
+In scenarios such as network risk control and business operations, it is crucial to distinguish between IP addresses used by individuals at home (Native IPs) and those used by data centers/cloud servers (data center IPs).
 The two have obvious differences, and you can judge them quickly with the right methods.

 I. Fastest Method: Check with Free IP Detection Websites